avaje/avaje-jex/README.md

 - Fluent API
 - Static resource handling
 - Compression SPI (will use gzip by default if the caller accepts it and the response exceeds a certain size)
-- Json SPI (will use either Avaje JsonB or Jackson if available)
+- Json SPI (will use either Avaje Jsonb or Jackson if available)
 - Virtual threads enabled by default

 ```java